uzsito/CC2538-CC2592-kicad-component/README.md

 ## Module specification
 ![module](graphics/module.jpg)
 This zigbee RF unit is pretty common, very cheap and easy-to-get from China.
 A couple of custom zigbee coordinator designs have been made using this part as a base.
 The applied CC2538 is a stable, powerful zigbee SoC with USB capability, backed up by CC2592 RF frontend.
-In my opinion, this is the best integrated zigbee RF solution you can get at the moment.

 | Property | Value |
 | -------- | ----- |